rileytestut/N64iOS/README.md

 **Anything else I should know?**

 The plugins aren't perfect yet, such as gles2n64.
 Help would be appreciated with this as well.
 However, if you wish to modify the plugins, make sure under Xcode>Preferences>Locations>Advanced… you've selected "Legacy".
 This builds the plugins in the same folder as the source, allowing them to be included by N64iOS.

+Thanks for any advice, it's all very much appreciated!
+And hey, once it's done you'll be able to hear those sweet N64 sounds wherever you go :)